Wood, Stone and You

 Rowan 21st January-17th February

-Rowan represents protection because, on every berry, you can find a small pentacle, a traditional emblem of protection against evil.
+Rowan tree symbolism represents protection because, on every berry, you can find a small pentacle, a traditional emblem of protection against evil.
 Plus, they consider the red colour protective and lucky across the world.
 Those born under the Rowan tree sign live charmed lives and are highly intuitive.
-Rowan berries are rich in vitamins A and C and can are edible with processing into jam or jelly, but the taste is tart.
+Berries are rich in vitamins A and C and can be edible with processing into jam or jelly, but the taste is tart.
 Bark and berries produce a black dye.

 Tourmaline is protective and heals.
 Colours of each have their additional property.
 Black is for self-assurance and clear vision.
 Pink is naturally for love and gentleness.
 Purplish ones typically help you relax and are said to ward off migraines.
 Blueness represents an open mind and excellent communication skills.
 Greener colours for courage and strength.
 Brown (shades of yellow) is for positive thinking.